|

 Shaping yeast dough into a ball.

-HOW TO CREATE WARM, DRAFT FREE SPOT?
+HOW TO CREATE A WARM, DRAFT-FREE SPOT?

 soft hamburger dough on a work surface.